Inbound and Outbound Logistics

 Sourcing and Purchasing

-The first step in inbound logistics is determining what materials, goods, or supplies are required to make your product.
-The next step is investigating manufacturers or suppliers of said goods or materials.
-Finally, a company will engage with the manufacturer to purchase and receive materials.
-Ensure that accurate records are kept from purchase orders so they can be reconciled with shipments.
+Inbound logistics starts with identifying the materials, goods, or supplies needed to build your product.
+Next, research potential manufacturers or suppliers of those goods or materials.
+Once you’ve identified suitable partners, engage with them directly to purchase and receive the materials.
+Maintain accurate records from purchase orders to ensure smooth reconciliation with shipments.

 Transportation